Welcome Back! Last week we talked about Caregivers and Stress. If you missed this blog, click here to catch up.

 “I hired a maid… [My mother] didn’t talk to me for months.
-I filled two construction dumpsters full and there was still 2,400 square feet left to clean up.
-Eventually the maid quit when my dad berated her for throwing away a plate with petrified ketchup gluing a dead mouse to it.
+I filled two construction dumpsters full and there were still 2,400 square feet left to clean up.
+Eventually, the maid quit when my dad berated her for throwing away a plate with petrified ketchup gluing a dead mouse to it.
 That was the last time I tried to ‘help.’”

 “The comment, posted on a Children of Hoarders website discussion board, provides a glimpse into the daily lives of those with a parent who hoards.

 “It’s an all-too-common scenario: the adult child struggles to get his or her parent to clean out the house and stop bringing more stuff in, only to face resistance.

 “What tends to happen … is that you’ve tried to solve the problem by arguing and by threatening and by demanding and it hasn’t worked,” said Michael Tompkins, a psychologist, co-director of the San Francisco Bay Area Center for Cognitive Therapy and author of Digging Out: Helping Your Loved One Manage Clutter, Hoarding & Compulsive Acquiring.
 “And so the result is the relationships get very damaged, and there’s a lot of resentment and mistrust and hurt feelings.”